bloomikko/ISTQB-CTAL-TM-V3.0/Notes and definitions (ISTQB CTAL-TM).md

 - *defect prevention costs*: all activities related to preventing poor quality, for example developer training costs regarding maintainable code or reviewing the test basis as early as possible
 - *appraisal costs*: all activities related to defect detection, such as static and dynamic testing and reviewing work products
 - *internal failure costs*: all costs related to reactive activities, such as fixing defects and proving workarounds
-- *external failure costs*: all costs which have emerged to remedy for example quality issues afterwards, such as legal costs or supporting because of defective product being delivered
+- *external failure costs*: all costs which have emerged to remedy for example quality issues afterwards, such as legal costs or supporting because defective product was delivered

 ## **cross-functional defect management**
 defect management is handled by predetermined team of different experts and quality assurance is everyone's responsibility, this defect management committee works together instead of just one or two responsibles